ayoub3bidi/kafka-on-the-shore/README.md

 This was my sandbox to understand & try Kafka as an essential technology for every Back-end engineer.

 ## Requirements
-You need to have only docker, `kafka-python`, and `flask` installed on your machine.
+You need to have docker, kafka-python , and Flask installed on your machine.

 ## Setup
 ### Run the zookeeper & kafka cluster